GilangMahardhika7/syseng-challange/README.md

 ```
 a.
 Please provide a cronjob to Housekeeping log in /var/log/nginx/ if log more than 14 days
-b.
-Please provide a logrotate script in /etc/logrotate.d/ to compress log in /var/log/nginx/ if more than 100MB
 ```
 Question-two :